keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/sale-customization.md

 ## Maximum Number of Keys
 *Default: None*

 The `max_num_keys` parameter dictates the maximum number of keys that can be added to a drop.
-By default, there is no maximum.
-Using this can help create scarcity, or abide by venue maximum capcities.
+By default, there is no limit.
+Using this can help create scarcity, or abide by venue capcities.

 ### Use case
-Pretend you are hosting an exclusive talk for your dApp and want to limit the attendance to the first 1000 people that get tickets.
+Pretend you are hosting an exclusive talk for your dApp and want to limit the attendance 1000 people.

 In this scenario, you could configure the drop to have `max_num_keys = 1000` in order to ensrue any keys beyond 1000 cannot be bought and added to the drop.